CCS: a competitive Clean Power solution

 Our strategy has been developed through our belief that these technologies are not only the most economically viable and sustainable solutions for our customers, but also because they can be retrofitted to an existing installed base.

 Our development addresses all types of fossil-fuels: coal, gas oil.
 Biomass could also be an option (biomass with CCS is the sole power generation solution able to bring negative CO2 emissions).

-We’re continuing our significant R&D efforts in CCS and are validating the technologies at a number of pilot and demonstration projects around the world.
-We’re working closely with our partners towards full-scale commercialisation that will be available on the market around 2015.
+We’re continuing our significant R&D efforts and have validated the CCS technologies at a number of pilot and validation projects around the world.